deeplearning-wisc/poem/README.md

 ### Issues and further discussions

 Please create an issue for code-related questions.
-For further discussions, free feel to drop an email at ming5@wisc.edu.
+For clarification and further discussions, free feel to drop an email at ming5@wisc.edu.